cisco/lal-build-manager/SPEC.md

 lal -vv build # build with debug! and trace! messages
 ```

-The `--env` flag will override the default environment in both `manifest.environment` and `.lalopts` for the current command:
+The `--env` flag will override the default environment in both `manifest.environment` and `.lal/opts` for the current command:

 ```sh
 lal --env xenial fetch